-Furthermore, non-systematic and non-permanent security checks have been introduced in the train stations of Brussels-Midi, Antwerp-Central and Liège-Guillemins for Thalys, TGV INOUI and ICE passengers as from July 2017.
-Taking into account that you may be subject to these security checks, we ask you to foresee a safe time margin and make your way to the platform sufficiently on time.
+However, from 14 June to 8 September 2024, passengers of international trains may be subject to non-systematic and non-permanent security checks (which may include identity checks and luggage searches) in the train stations of Brussels-Midi, Antwerp-Central and Liège-Guillemins.
+Taking into account that you may be subject to these security checks, we ask you to foresee a safe time margin and make your way to the platform about 30 minutes in advance.

 At other stations, allow yourself enough time to find your way around the station (this varies greatly from one station to another) and to catch your train with complete peace of mind.
 Generally, we recommend being on the platform around 5 minutes before departure of the train.